smparsons/functional-ts-chip8/README.md

 ## How to Run

-You will need to have node and npm setup first because you can run this program locally.
+You will need to have node and npm setup first before you can run this program locally.

 ### Installing and Running